johannesholmberg/archive.holmberg.io/notebook/_posts/2012-05-04-designing-in-the-browser.md

   - /article/designing-in-the-browser/
 ---

-<p class="intro" markdown="1">**The** “design in the browser” approach has been widely discussed lately.
+The “design in the browser” approach has been widely discussed lately.
 Some like it.
 Some don't.
-I haven't really thought about designing in the browser as a concept until I found myself doing it a lot unintentionally.</p>
+I haven't really thought about designing in the browser as a concept until I found myself doing it a lot unintentionally.

 Without even noticing, I'd been transitioning slowly but steady to design more and more in the browser only.
 Let me tell you why.